farajshuaib/mediatify/readme.md

 ## Features

 - CQRS pattern: Supports Commands and Queries in a single `IRequest` interface.
-- Handler Registration: Handlers are automatically registered by scanning project directories for annotated classes.
+- Handler Registration: Handlers are automatically registered by scanning project directories for annotated classes (supports `.ts`, `.js`, `.mjs`, `.cjs` out of the box).
 - Pipeline Behavior: Supports pipeline behaviors (like logging, validation, etc.) that can be applied around requests.
 - Singleton Mediator: A singleton mediator ensures all handlers are registered once and reused throughout the app.
+- Testing Friendly: The mediator can now be reset between tests so you can control which handlers are available per test case.
 - Asynchronous Support: Fully supports async/await for request handling and pipeline behaviors.

 ## Installation